 We understand that you need to feel welcome, safe and comfortable in your new home.
 Homestay and Peerstay hosts are screened and selected because they are interested in sharing their homes with you and helping you settle in your new community.
 They want to learn about your country and share Canada with you!

 Homestay accommodation is the most popular choice for new international students.
 It includes a private room, laundry facilities, and three meals a day.
-Your host will also share access to the internet, radio, TV, and phone.
+Internet access is provided in your host family's home.
 A homestay is your home away from home and an excellent choice for students who are apart from their families for the first time.
-For more information, contact the Student Accommodation Handbook.

 How Does It Work?
 Host families and students complete an application form and NICI staff complete a screening process.
 Students are then placed in homestay or peerstay homes according to their needs.
 We introduce students to their hosts via email.
 Students and host families can share photos and learn about each other online before they meet in person.